Australia & New Zealand Tours

 After New Zealand, we’ll hop on a short flight to begin our ultimate Australian experience.
 Here we will enjoy the best of Australia’s wildlife all while completing service work with local organizations dedicated to protecting the country’s unique and diverse wildlife and natural habitats on land and water.
 Participants will become Great Barrier Reef advocates as part of this multifaceted program that facilitates Great Barrier Reef research, education, and conservation.
 Service will include a classroom component — training with marine biologists and developing the skills necessary for our work out on the water.
 Our hands-on work will involve trips with marine biologists to Fitzroy Island and the Great Barrier Reef to survey reefs, collect data, and visit a turtle rehabilitation center.
-Over the years, our service work has had a direct and positive impact on the community, even being featured in the local news.
+Over the years, our service work has had a huge impact on the community and our former students were even featured on the local news!

 The adventure doesn’t stop there — when traveling with TFT, you can be sure that you will cuddle with koalas, pet kangaroos, spend time adventuring in the outback, explore Sydney, discover the Great Barrier Reef, and of course, immerse yourself in the Australian culture and relaxed lifestyle!